-What happens during the abdomen and renal ultrasound?
+What happens during the abdomen ultrasound?

 An ultrasound machine uses sound waves to produce pictures of the body.
 Warm gel is placed on an ultrasound probe, which is then moved over the skin of the area to be examined.
 The lights are dimmed to allow the examiner to see the ultrasound screen more clearly.
-During the examination and in the vast majority of cases there is no pain, just a very slight pressure as the probe moves over the area being examined.
 Most examinations last between 10 and 15 minutes.